Is Daycare Cheaper than a Nanny?

 An in-home daycare usually costs less than a traditional daycare, but it might not have the same licenses and accreditations.

 More resources.
-Daycare centers are stocked with tons of resources for kids.
+Daycare centers are stocked with tons of resources for children.
 They offer a huge variety of play equipment, games, books, and toys.
 More than you have at home.
 They also have plenty of dress-up outfits, building blocks, educational games, and art supplies to give your child lots of opportunities for creative play.

 Multiple adults.
 Daycare centers have several staff members who might have training in early childhood education or child development.
-Your kids will be watched by a group of teachers and form relationships with all of them, instead of just one nanny.
+Your children will be watched by a group of teachers and form relationships with all of them, instead of just one nanny.

 More exposure to illness and germs.
-Since there are many different kids sharing toys and other objects, germs are a lot more common in daycares than what your child would be exposed to at home.
+Since there are many different children sharing toys and other objects, germs are a lot more common in daycares than what your child would be exposed to at home.
 Kids are always wiping their noses and then touching toys, or putting objects into their mouths.

 Expect your child will become sick more often per year if they're in daycare than if they weren't.
 On the bright side, there's some science to show that being exposed to germs early on can give you better immunity later in life!

 Set hours.
 Daycares open and close at a certain time each day.
-If you're late to arrive and pick up your kid, there will be additional charges.
+If you're late to arrive and pick up your child, there will be additional charges.
 If you've got a job where it's hard to leave at a certain time every day or your schedule changes, a daycare might not offer enough flexibility for you.

 Sick policies.
 Daycares have sick policies, and they're often strict about enforcing it.
-If your kid has an illness, you'll need to find other childcare arrangements or take time off work to look after your child yourself.
+If your child has an illness, you'll need to find other childcare arrangements or take time off work to look after your child yourself.
 You'll also have to pick them up from daycare and take them home if they become sick during the day.